wavefrontHQ/opentelemetry-examples/README.md

         processors: [batch]
 ```

-Navigate to the directory from your console and run the collector host with the config file using --config parameter and the command.
+Navigate to the directory from your console and run the following command to start OTel collector:

 ```
 ./otelcontribcol_darwin_amd64 --config otel_collector_config.yaml
 ```